massalabs/massa-standards/smart-contracts/README.md

  * @param _ - not used
  */
 export function constructor(_: StaticArray<u8>): StaticArray<u8> {
 // This line is important.
-It ensure that this function can't be called in the future.
+It ensures that this function can't be called in the future.
-  // If you remove this check someone could call your constructor function and reset your SC. if (!callerHasWriteAccess) {
+// If you remove this check, someone could call your constructor function and reset your smart contract. if (!callerHasWriteAccess) {
     return [];
   }